Roots Salon: Art that Digs Deep

 How did Roots Salon come about?

 As with many first generation Irish immigrants at the time, Grandfather James helped build the Illinois-Michigan Canal in Lockport, IL.
 He then became a founding member of IBEW the local electrical workers union.
 Sisters Mame and Nell were labor union organizers.
 Mame was a teacher and founding member of the Chicago Federation of Teachers.
-Nell (Dorothy Ellen, pen name Eileen Dhu), was a dancer and published poet.
+Nell (Dorothy Ellen, pen name Eileen Dhu), was a dancer, illustrator and published poet.
 She one of the first students of the School of the Art Institute.
-In 1909, Nell married Irwin St. John (“Friar Tuck”) Tucker, a newspaper man and later Episcopal priest, as World War I broke out.
+In 1909, Nell married Irwin St. John (“Friar Tuck”) Tucker, a newspaper man, and later Episcopal priest, as World War I broke out.
 Tuck and Nell were pacifists.
-They were also close friends of aural historian Studs Terkel, who would later become a friend of Jamie’s.
+And of the Chicago Literary Renaissance era, of Bughouse Square, the Hobo College, the Dill Pickle Club, into and after the first world war.
+They were close friends of aural historian Studs Terkel, who would later become a friend of Jamie’s.
 Uncle “Tex”, Edward O’Reilly, a newspaper man, rodeo rider and mercenary soldier, is the subject of the Lowell Thomas biography “The Greatest Living Soldier of Fortune”.
 Tuck and Nell brought the soirees to their Rogers Park home (1920s-50s).
 Their son Dan, a composer, newspaperman (and guiding light of Jamie’s musical life), and his wife Margaret hosted “musicales” at their home in Evanston until Dan’s death in 2010.

 Jamie O’Reilly’s Roots Salon began in 2006 with a performance series hosted by Jamie and brother Beau, answering the need of Chicago artists seeking an intimate venue.
 Located in Jamie’s home, events at Roots were word-of-mouth happenings presenting music, visual art, poetry and theater.
 Jamie expanded her role as the Salonnière for the Roots Salons hosting neighborhood caroling at Christmas, a monthly women’s salon, membership events that included a master speaker series, and Rootsfest, a summer music festival.
 The Roots “House” Bands included The Jamie O’Reilly Trio and Midnight Moxie, the doo-op rock band made up of Sarah Chang, Meg Broz and Nia O’Reilly Amandes, who performed in area clubs and festivals.